komalprashar/demo1/README.md

 # demo1
-this id my first git repo.
+This is my first git repository.
+Author-komal prashar